maazkhandev75/RailSync/README.md

 ```bash
 git clone https://github.com/maazkhan75/RailSync.git
 ```
+2. First you should setup your database from the backup `RailSync_DB_backup.bak` file provided in the SQL directory of repo.

-2. Run the server and visit `localhost:4000`.
+3. Run the server and visit `localhost:4000`.

 ## 🧪 Testing Guide